DavidGSola/pychatbot-semantic-kernel/README.md

-# sk-sample-chatbot
+# Simple Python chatbot with Semantic Kernel

-Semantic Kernel - Sample python chatbot
+A simple chatbot to make fast prototypes with Semantic Kernel plugins.